travis-ci/docs-travis-ci-com/user/languages/javascript-with-nodejs.md

 #### Cache with npm

-`npm` is now cached by default, in case you want to disable it, please add the following to your `.travis.yml`:
+`npm` is now cached by default.
+In case you want to disable it, please add the following to your `.travis.yml`:

 ```yaml
 cache: